8 Steps To Improve Any Process

 1. Choose a specific process to review.

-When starting your process improvement journey, it's essential to stay organized and start with one process at a time.
+When starting your process improvement journey, it's essential to stay organized and start with one process at a time as part of your process audit.
 If you start thinking of all of your processes, steps, and flows - it's easy to get things jumbled up, and you may begin to feel overwhelmed.

-For this example, let's say we're looking at a Claims Submission process.
+Let's say we're looking at a Claims Submission process for this example.
 Here is a full image of what we will be reviewing:

 2. Break down the process steps into tasks.